Skip to content

 Frontend DeploymentUI5 Fiori Elements runtime app deployed separatelyShared static UI5 Shell (no app-specific deployment)

-Tooling RequirementsADT, Fiori Tools, metadata layersAny ABAP IDE (including SE80), no additional tools
+Tooling RequirementsADT, Fiori Tools, metadata layersAny ABAP IDE (including SE80), no extra tools

 Development StyleDeclarative, metadata-drivenProgrammatic, ABAP-centric

-ComplexityHigh: multiple layers & technologiesLow: one language, one layer
+ComplexityHigh: multiple layers and technologiesLow: one language, one layer

 3. Client–Server Communication